anaveragehuman/average/README.md

 **sysklogd**: Forked from main repository.
 Added `app-admin/logrotate` as a runtime dependency if *logrotate* is enabled.

-### app-i18n

-**fcitx-libpinyin**: Forked from main repository.
-Version bumped more often.
-Updated to conform to EAPI 6.

 ### dev-embedded

 **arduino-libs**: Forked from [alexxy's overlay](https://cgit.gentoo.org/dev/alexxy.git).